jgnewman/maplescript/README.md

 obj[Symbol.for('foo')].bar[0][Symbol.for('baz')]
 ```

+FYI, you can't use array notation to retrieve items from objects.
+That means no more `foo[0]` and a lot more `foo.0`.
+If you need to grab something dynamically, you use the `get` function.
+Like so: `(get object item)`.

 But what if you're not sure if all those nodes in your nested tree are defined?
 You probably don't want it to throw an error if, for example, the `bar` object doesn't exist.
 In that case, you can use the `?` character for safety.

 ```